-- 8.10.1 Redpoint Format Boulder competitions may be either Classic Redpoint Format competitions or Modified Redpoint Format competitions. - 8.10.2 Classic Redpoint Format competitions shall be subject to the following Rules: - a) The Jury President, in consultation with the Event Organizer shall have the Head Routesetter prepare a set of boulders wherein every competitor may be scored for any boulder in the competition.
-A minimum of forty (40) boulders in total should be set, though this minimum may be waived by Sport Discretion (Rule 1.9.2) based on a timely request of the Event Organizer. - b) In the Classic Redpoint Format, competitors have the goal of completing the highest value boulders, where each boulder has a unique value. - c) A competitor's final score shall be the cumulative value of their top five (5) completed boulders, with a 5-point deduction for each (failed) attempt of those boulders before the competitor reaches the top, and competitors shall be ranked in descending order of such cumulative value. - d) Each boulder will be worth a specific number of points based on that boulder's anticipated rating/difficulty.
+- 8.10.1 Redpoint Format Boulder competitions may be either Classic Redpoint Format competitions or Modified Redpoint Format competitions. - 8.10.2 Classic Redpoint Format competitions shall be subject to the following Rules: - a) The Jury President, in consultation with the Event Organizer shall have the ChiefHead Routesetter prepare a set of boulders wherein every competitor may be scored for any boulder in the competition.
+A minimum of forty (40) boulders in total should be set, though this minimum may be waived by Sport Discretion (Rule 1.9.2) based on a timely request of the Event Organizer. - b) In the Classic Redpoint Format, competitors have the goal of completing the highest value boulders, where each boulder has a unique value. - c) A competitor's final score shall be the cumulative value of their top five (5) completed boulders, with a 5-point deduction for each (failed) attempt of those boulders before the competitor reaches the top, and competitors shall be ranked in descending order of such cumulative value, where two competitors with the same cumulative value shall be ranked by: - i) ascending order of total number of attempts on such top five (5) completed boulders; then - ii) descending order of the value of the competitors' sixth (6th) highest completed boulder; then - iii) ascending order of number of attempts on such sixth (6th) highest completed boulder; and so on. - d) Each boulder will be worth a specific number of points based on that boulder's anticipated rating/difficulty.
 The following chart lists the point values that must be awarded to a competitor upon successful completion of the boulder.
 Note: If the competition has more than forty (40) boulders, then the point values shall remain consistent with the chart below, extrapolating from the 100-point increments outlined.